 Viscose is a man-made regenerated cellulosic fiber that is formed from natural polymers that are chemically dissolved and then extruded as a continuous filament.
 The raw material for viscose is commonly fast growing woods, so there is no need for fertilization or irrigation.
 However, the viscose process uses chemicals that cause emissions which have significant environmental implications when not treated properly and discharged untreated as in any chemical process, so strict effluent treatment and discharge protocols are important.

-We have used some viscose in jacket linings and digiprinted fabric.
+The lining in some of our jackets and some digiprinted fabrics are made of viscose.
 We use European suppliers to ensure better production processes and following of rules and regulations.
 The lining fabric is made in Germany and digiprinted fabric is made in Italy.
 These are made according to REACH regulations and final fabrics are OEKOTEX-100 certified.

 In the future, we would like to substitute viscose for example to Lyocell.
 It is also a regenerated cellulosic fiber in which the raw material comes more surely from sustainable grown forest, made in the EU, and have closed loop production where almost all of the solvent is purified and recycled back into main process.
 This way the impact to the environment could be reduced.